demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 9. Save the instance.
 10. Run the `!<integration command prefix>-auth-test` command.
 A 'Success' message should be printed to the War Room.

+**Note:** Make sure the neccessary permissions and roles are applied to the application and to the user.

 ### Device Code Flow
 Some Cortex XSOAR-Microsoft integrations use the [device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).

-To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

-1. Make sure the needed permissions are granted for the app registration.
+When configured using this flow, the integration operates under the user’s context, similar to the Authorization Code Flow, but it is designed for devices or environments where a browser-based login is not available.
+This flow also uses delegated permissions, which must be defined in the Azure application configuration in the Azure Portal.
+The user authenticating via the device code must have the same roles and permissions as those granted to the application.
+These permissions determine which actions the user can perform through XSOAR/XSIAM commands within the organization or tenant scope.

+During authentication, the user will be provided with a code and a URL.
+They must enter the code at the URL using a browser on any device to complete the sign-in process.

+For this flow, the Tenant ID, Client ID, Client secret and Redirect URI are required for the integration.
+You can get those values from the Azure Portal under the application information.
+Follow these steps:

+1. In your app, click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
-2. The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
+The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
 If you are not sure what to set, you can use `https://localhost`.
+2. Enter your redirect URI in the *Redirect URI* parameter field in the instance configuration in XSOAR/XSIAM.
-3. In **Supported account types**, *Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)* should be selected.
-4. In the app registration, navigate to **Authentication** > **Advanced Settings**, and enable the mobile and desktop flows.
+3. In the app registration, navigate to **Authentication**, under In **Supported account types**, *Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)* should be selected.
+In the same page, under the **Advanced Settings** section, enable the mobile and desktop flows.

    <img width="600" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/device_code.png" align="middle"></img>

-5. Enter your application ID in the ***Application ID*** parameter field.
+4. Next, click on **Overview** and copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+5. Click "Save and Exit".
-6. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
+7. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
-7. Run the `!<integration command prefix>-auth-complete` command.
+8. Run the `!<integration command prefix>-auth-complete` command.
-8. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.
+9. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.

+**Note:** Make sure the neccessary permissions and roles are applied to the application and to the user.

 ## Azure Managed Identities Authentication
 #### Note: This option is relevant only if the integration is running on Azure VM.